 Soon after opening, The Meadows began receiving high accolades for its supportive services and outstanding accommodations.
 Gone were the antiseptic smells, linoleum floors and fluorescent lighting often associated with homes for seniors.
 The Meadows advanced a whole new image of what a retirement community could be like.

 The Meadows added a special care unit in 2002 to accommodate residents with greater physical and/or cognitive needs.
-This small, secure wing provides extra hands-on care and specialized activities designed to meet the needs of residents who, in the past, would have had to live in a skilled nursing facility.
+This secure, highly-staffed wing provides extra hands-on care and specialized activities designed to meet the needs of residents who, in the past, would have had to live in a skilled nursing facility.

-The Meadows is now home to up to 92 residents.
+The Meadows is now home to 92 residents.

 Visitors to The Meadows’ beautiful, 37-acre property would frequently express how they wished they could live in a worry-free community like The Meadows—but that they did not need the hands-on care associated with an assisted living facility.
 They were seeking an independent living community that would take away the burdens of home ownership, provide services in the areas of dining, housekeeping, maintenance, transportation and wellness, and increase their socialization.
 Since there was no retirement community like this in the area, The Gables was soon conceived to fill this need.